Deepwater Horizon (film): Accolades

-Historical Accuracy
+Historical accuracy

 The film was praised for staying "remarkably close" to the actual events, though it did take some artistic liberties and did a poor job explaining why the blowout occurred.

-The movie opens with Mike William's daughter working on a science project and asking for a fossil.
-Later in the film, Williams is given a fossilised dinosaur tooth.
+The movie opens with Mike Williams' daughter working on a science project and asking for a fossil.
+Later in the film, Williams gives his daughter a fossilised dinosaur tooth.
 In real life this never happened and was made up to help explain how the explosion occurred.

-Throughout the first half of the movie, gas is seen rupturing and coming out of the concrete at the sea floor, this didn't happen.
+Throughout the first half of the movie, gas is seen rupturing and coming out of the concrete at the sea floor; this didn't happen.

 In the movie, Donald Vidrine (the BP manager of the rig) disregards the first negative pressure test (saying it was the result of the "bladder effect") and then overrules Transocean after the second test.
 Actually, Vidrine was confused after the first test and contacted several supervisors and on-shore engineers for other opinions.
 After the second test, the bladder effect was brought up by a Transocean crew member.

-In the movie, Williams calls his wife and while in the call he hears the engine's revving and his wife sees the lights getting brighter.
+In the movie, Williams calls his wife and while in the call he hears the engines revving and his wife sees the lights getting brighter.
 In real life, he had just hung up when these things happened.

-The lifeboats did actually leave Mike Williams, Andrea Fleytas and 7 others on the rig.
+The lifeboats did actually leave Mike Williams, Andrea Fleytas and seven others on the rig.
 However, only Williams jumped off the rig.
-Fleytas jumped onto the life-raft that was deployed to save the remaining 7 people.
+Fleytas jumped onto the life-raft that was deployed to save the remaining seven people.

-The film also fails to mention that BP was forced to pay $4 billion in environmental felonies.

-Not shown in the movie were college students fishing under the rig right when the disaster happened.